muldjord/skyscraper/docs/CLIHELP.md

                              will then always overwrite existing gamelist and always skip existing entries.
   --interactive              Always ask user to choose best result.
-  --query <string>           Allows you to set a custom search query (eg.
+  --query &lt;string&gt;           Allows you to set a custom search query (eg.
                              'rick+dangerous' for name based modules or
                              'sha1=[checksum]', 'md5=[checksum]' or
                              'romnom=[filename]' for the 'screenscraper'